-The façade of the basilica is plastered, whit its lower part is in Pietra Serena Sandstone.
-The staircase, the churchyard, the decoration of the central rose window, the finishing of the façade doors, of the decorations of the higher part of the façade, of the side windows and of the rose windows, the lower part of the cornices and the coats of arms of noble families above the windows are in Pietra Serena Sandstone.
+The façade of the basilica is plastered, whit its lower part in Pietra Serena Sandstone.
+The staircase, the churchyard, the decoration of the central rose window, the finishing of the façade doors, the decorations of the higher part of the façade, the side windows and the rose windows, the lower part of the cornices and the coats of arms of noble families, above the windows, are in Pietra Serena Sandstone.
 The bell tower is in Pietraforte Sandstone.
-The dome and the roofs of the entire complex are in bricks.
+The dome and the roofs of the entire complex are in Bricks.